Kay Nehm

 Kay Nehm (born 4 May 1941 in Flensburg) is a German lawyer.
 He served as Attorney General of Germany from 7 February 1994 until 31 May 2006.

-Nehm studied law at LMU, the University of Freiburg and the University of Kiel.
+Nehm studied law at LMU Munich, the University of Freiburg and Kiel University.
 He was appointed a federal judge at the Federal Court of Justice in 1991.
 As an Attorney General, he was widely regarded as having sometimes taken politically unpopular but legally stringent decisions.
 During his time in office, he investigated the German-based perpetrators of the September 11 attacks.

 Since 2014, Nehm has been serving as president of the Deutscher Verkehrsgerichtstag.
 In 2016, he was appointed by Federal Minister of Transport and Digital Infrastructure Alexander Dobrindt to serve on the German government’s Ethics Commission on Autonomous Driving.